wazuh/wazuh-documentation/source/user-manual/capabilities/wazuh-archives.rst

 Attack emulation
 ^^^^^^^^^^^^^^^^

-We emulate the signed binary proxy execution technique on the Windows 11 endpoint.
+Emulate the signed binary proxy execution technique on the Windows 11 endpoint.

+#.
 Run the command below with Powershell as an administrator to perform the T1218.010 test:

    .. code-block:: powershell